Lazard Asset Management LLC Cuts Stake in Tesla, Inc. (NASDAQ:TSLA)

-Lazard Asset Management LLC lessened its stake in Tesla, Inc. (NASDAQ:TSLA – Free Report) by 6.6% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Lazard Asset Management LLC lessened its holdings in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) by 6.6% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 464,321 shares of the electric vehicle producer’s stock after selling 32,967 shares during the period.
-Lazard Asset Management LLC’s holdings in Tesla were worth $116,181,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Lazard Asset Management LLC’s holdings in Tesla were worth $116,181,000 at the end of the most recent quarter.

-A number of other large investors have also added to or reduced their stakes in the company.
-Contravisory Investment Management Inc. acquired a new stake in Tesla in the third quarter valued at approximately $25,000.
-Halpern Financial Inc. grew its stake in Tesla by 1,111.1% during the 3rd quarter.
-Halpern Financial Inc. now owns 109 shares of the electric vehicle producer’s stock worth $27,000 after buying an additional 100 shares during the last quarter.
-Alpha Paradigm Partners LLC acquired a new position in Tesla during the 3rd quarter valued at about $27,000.
-MayTech Global Investments LLC purchased a new stake in Tesla in the fourth quarter valued at about $30,000.
-Finally, Perkins Coie Trust Co raised its stake in Tesla by 72.0% in the third quarter.
+A number of other institutional investors have also recently made changes to their positions in TSLA.
+Contravisory Investment Management Inc. purchased a new stake in Tesla in the third quarter valued at about $25,000.
+Alpha Paradigm Partners LLC purchased a new stake in Tesla in the third quarter valued at about $27,000.
+Halpern Financial Inc. raised its stake in Tesla by 1,111.1% in the third quarter.
+Halpern Financial Inc. now owns 109 shares of the electric vehicle producer’s stock valued at $27,000 after buying an additional 100 shares during the last quarter.
+Perkins Coie Trust Co raised its stake in Tesla by 72.0% in the third quarter.
 Perkins Coie Trust Co now owns 129 shares of the electric vehicle producer’s stock valued at $32,000 after buying an additional 54 shares during the last quarter.
-41.87% of the stock is currently owned by institutional investors.
+Finally, Ogorek Anthony Joseph NY ADV raised its stake in Tesla by 94.5% in the third quarter.
+Ogorek Anthony Joseph NY ADV now owns 142 shares of the electric vehicle producer’s stock valued at $35,000 after buying an additional 69 shares during the last quarter.
+Institutional investors and hedge funds own 41.87% of the company’s stock.

 Tesla Trading Up 0.4 %